Sephyryah/landing-page/README.md

 My second project from [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page) !

+Thanks to Freepik and Awicon for the icons !

 ## Description

 This project is a website that consist of one landing page.
 This page contain a short description of my service for building website, some information, a quote and a call to action.
 All the links and button don't work.